knmkr/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 }
 ~~~~~~~~

-Now ,the button `onClick` handler should invoke the class methods to alter the state by either incrementing or decrementing the counter value.
+Now, the button `onClick` handler should invoke the class methods to alter the state by either incrementing or decrementing the counter value.

 The update functionality with `this.setState()` is performing a **shallow merge** of objects.
 What does a shallow merge mean?
 Imagine you had the following state in your component.